-Under exceptional circumstances, admission may be granted to persons previously disqualified from law study if it can be shown that the prior disqualification was a result of factors other than lack of capacity to successfully study law.
-Ordinarily, this may be shown by letters from the Dean or faculty members of the Law School previously attended.
-In all such transfers, a personal interview must be arranged with the Dean of Lincoln Law School of San Jose.
+Under exceptional circumstances, admission may be possible for persons who were previously disqualified from law study if it can be shown that the prior disqualification was a result of factors other than lack of capacity to successfully study law.
+Ordinarily, this may be shown by personal declaration, and by letters from the Dean or faculty members of the Law School previously attended.
+In all such transfers, a personal interview must be arranged with the Dean at Lincoln.

-At the discretion of the Dean, a student who attends another Law School may attend Lincoln Law School of San Jose as a Visiting Student.
-The effect of any grade received at Lincoln Law School of San Jose is dependent upon the policy of the school where the student regularly attends.
+At the discretion of the Dean, a student who attends another law school may be permitted to attend Lincoln Law School of San Jose as a Visiting student.
+The effect of any grade received at Lincoln Law School of San Jose is dependent upon the policy of the law school where the student regularly attends.

-The School permits law school graduates as well as non-law students to audit courses:
+The Law School permits law school graduates as well as non-law students to audit courses as set forth below.

-- Cover letter, including a discussion of the purpose for auditing and any qualifications or experience relevant to the course(s) being audited.
+- Cover letter, including a discussion of the purpose for auditing and any qualifications or experience relevant to the course(s) the applicant would like to audit.

 English as a Second Language Applicants

-All courses at Lincoln Law School of San Jose are taught in English.
-The Law School does not provide instruction in English language or English translation services.
+All Law School courses are taught in English.
+The Law School does not provide instruction or translation English language services.